hesreallyhim/priv-goals/README.md

 - [ ] **Make notes about the current status of a goal**, which the AI can process and provide feedback on.

 ### **4️⃣ User Experience & UI**
-- [ ] **Create a persistent view of the goal list**, instead of requiring the user to ask to view it each time.
+- [x] **Create a persistent view of the goal list**, instead of requiring the user to ask to view it each time.
+- [ ] **Improve the logic for refreshing the goal list** after a new goal is added or an existing goal is updated.
 - [x] **Display an initial welcome message** from the AI, describing the available functionality of the app.

 ### **5️⃣ Debugging & Logging**